-The Lancet (ISSN 0099-5355) is published weekly, except for the last issue in December which is a double issue, by Elsevier Ltd. © 2008 Elsevier Ltd. All rights reserved, Elsevier Ltd's North American agent is Elsevier Inc., 360 Park Avenue South, New York, NY 10010-1710, USA.
+The Lancet (ISSN 0099-5355) is published weekly, except for the last issue in December which is a double issue, by Elsevier Ltd. © 2008 Elsevier Ltd. All rights reserved.
+Elsevier Ltd's North American agent is Elsevier Inc., 360 Park Avenue South, New York, NY 10010-1710.
+USA.
 Tel: 212-633-3800.
 Fax: 212-633-3853.
-Periodical postage paid at New York NY and additional mailing offices. # 585-880 USPS CDN PM#0905372 POSTMASTER: Send address changes to The Lancet, Elsevier, Subscription Customer Service, 6277 Sea Harbour Drive, Orlando, FL 32887-4800, USA.
-The Lancet@ is a registered trademark of Elsevier Properties S.A., used under license.
+Periodical postage paid at New York NY and additional mailing offices. # 585-880 USPS CDN PM#0905372 POSTMASTER: Send address changes to The Lancet, Elsevier, Subscription Customer Service.
+6277 Sea Harbour Drive, Orlando, PL 32887-4800.
+USA.
+The Lancet® is a registered trademark of Elsevier Properties S.A., used under license.
 Printed in USA.
-The STUDY OF better than bortezomib, and so on.
+Founded 1823 · Published weekly better than bortezomib, and so on.
 However, instead of continuing this trajectory, researchers are increasingly introducing new treatment combinations in small phase II trials, thus avoiding direct head-to-head comparisons of the key treatment options available.
-Is melphalan-prednisone-thalidomide or lenalidomidedexamethasone better than bortezomib in combination with melphalan-prednisone?
+Is melphalan-prednisone-thalidomide or lenalidomide-dexamethasone better than bortezomib in combination with melphalan-prednisone?
 Do new drug combinations obviate transplantation?
-Is lenalidomidedexamethasone better than bortezomib-doxorubicin in a salvage setting?
+Is lenalidomide-dexamethasone better than bortezomib-doxorubicin in a salvage setting?